A little precursor

 The Rottweiler and Great Dane are two of the best dogs to own!
 The combination of these two magnificent dog breeds is stunning.
-This dog breed is called the Weiler Dane or the Great Dane Rottweiler Mix.
+This dog breed is called the Weiler Dane, Rottweiler Great Dane Mix, the Great Dane Rottweiler Mix, or the Rottie Great Dane Mix.

 In this article, we will dive into the Rottweiler, and then we will take a look at the Great Dane, and then we will merge both breeds and take a look at what we get.